mohanadalomary/reading-notes/README.md

 # welcom
 ## A growth mindset  is a love of learning. it method to more creativity and possibility, and enable the setting of higher goals and more achievement and more productive.
-On the other hand fixed mindset, intelligence and talent are seen as fixed traits, suggesting that success comes from these inherent qualities alone, without the need for further development or effort.
+On the other hand > fixed mindset intelligence and talent are seen as fixed traits, suggesting that success comes from these inherent qualities alone, without the need for further development or effort.
 I can  keep myelf in a growth mindset by :
-1-embrace challange
+1. embrace challange
-2-learns from criticism
+2. learns from criticism
-3-inspired by success of other
+3. inspired by success of other
 ### table of content
 | Syntax      | Description |
 | ----------- | ----------- |